What is the Audiological Services Program?

 Hearing Assistance Technology (HAT) Program

-- Provision of hearing assistance technology to students to insure optimal auditory access in the educational setting
+- Provision of hearing assistance technology to students to ensure optimal auditory access in the educational setting

-- Coordination and maintenance of member school district equipment inventories
+- Coordination and maintenance of equipment inventories of member school districts

 Cochlear Implant Program